The Ultimate Guide to Starting a Nonprofit

 Does the IRS charge a fee to apply?

 Yes.
-Typically, the fee is either $400 or $850, depending upon the applicant organization’s budget expectations.
+Typically, the fee is either $275or $600, depending upon the applicant organization’s budget and/or application filing.

 Foundation Group clients pay this fee directly when filing with the IRS.

 Are there other concerns when starting a nonprofit?

 Yes.
 One of the most overlooked and critical of these is registering with the state Division of Charities.
 This is required in most states to be able to legally solicit donations from the public, whether that is a fundraising event, letters, direct appeal and (increasingly), online requests for support.

 Failure to comply with this requirement can severely hamper a nonprofit’s ability to raise the funds it needs to operate.
 In addition, it subjects the organization to potential penalty.
 Our Complete Compliance package includes this critical registration service automatically.